InstituteforDiseaseModeling/historymatching/hm2/docs/data_frames.rst

 `300`) and an uncertainty expressed as a standard deviation `stdev` (e.g. `5`).
 Exact values have an uncertainty of `0`.

+`time` must be monotonically increasing.

 Each observation must occur only once at each time point.
+In other words, `(time,observation)` is a unique key.

 An example table is shown below.